sjames33/mygeeklist_issues/README.md

 # mygeeklist_issues
-MyGeekList - Search for your favorite movie titles and create lists.

 Please use the 'Issues' tab to log comments, issues, feedback and requests for MyGeekList.

 # Welcome to MyGeekList!

+Search for your favorite movie titles and create lists.

 This initial release has a simple interface for finding movie titles and creating lists.
 It is in active development; new features, improvements and fixes will be ongoing.